-The Town of Hebron has greatly expanded its sidewalk system over recent years with sidewalks on the north and south side of Main Street within the Town's business district, through the Hebron Green area, north on Gilead Street to the Town Hall, north on Wall Street to RHAM, and along Liberty Drive and John E. Horton Boulevard.
-Most recently sidewalks were constructed along Church Street from Hebron Center to the Neighborhood Convenience District.
-These sidewalks were funded through a combination of Town CIP funds but primarily from grants funded through the Small Town Economic Assistance Program (STEAP) and the LOTCIP program.
-This expansion of sidewalks serves to improve pedestrian flow throughout the Town center and reduces vehicle use for short journeys (i.e., store to store), and important recreational uses.
+The Town of Hebron has greatly expanded its sidewalk system in recent years, with sidewalks on the north and south side of Main Street (within the business district), through the Hebron Green area, north on Gilead Street to the Town Hall, north on Wall Street to RHAM, and along Liberty Drive and John E. Horton Boulevard.
+Most recently, sidewalks were constructed along Church Street from Hebron Center to the Neighborhood Convenience District.
+These sidewalks were funded partially by town CIP funds, but primarily via grants from the Small Town Economic Assistance Program (STEAP) and the LOTCIP program.
+This expansion of sidewalks serves to improve pedestrian flow throughout the center of town and reduces vehicle use for short journeys (i.e., store to store), as well as providing important recreational uses.

-In addition to sidewalks, the Town has also created an excellent system of pedestrian paths in the center of Town extending from Veterans Park east, through Town open space, connecting to the Liberty Drive sidewalks, and extending further east through the Loveland Road residential developments and connecting to Main Street just east of Ted's IGA Supermarket forming a large loop walking system around and through the Town Center.
+In addition to sidewalks, Hebron has also created an excellent system of pedestrian paths in the center of town, extending from Veterans Park east, through Town open space, connecting to the Liberty Drive sidewalks, extending further east through the Loveland Road residential developments, and connecting to Main Street just east of Ted's IGA Supermarket - forming a large loop walking system around and through the Town Center.

-There are significant pedestrian paths on State owned properties.
-The State owns and maintains a significant path / nature trail network at Gay City State Park.
+There are significant pedestrian paths on state-owned properties.
+The State owns and maintains a substantial path / nature trail network at Gay City State Park.
 Another outstanding path system is the Air Line Trail, a reclaimed railroad line.
-This trail, which is part of an extensive and growing statewide network, passes through Hebron in the southern portion of Town.
+This trail, which is part of an extensive and growing statewide network, passes through the southern portion of Hebron.
 It crosses significant nature areas, wetlands, and streams.
 It has a stone dust surface and is frequented by joggers, cyclists, and walkers.
-The Air Line Trail is located on property owned by the State of CT and has been fully upgraded by the Town using State grant funds.
+The Air Line Trail is located on property owned by the State of Connecticut and has been fully upgraded by the Town using state grant funds.
 It is now the responsibility of the Town to maintain the trail surface of the Air Line Trail within Hebron, while the State assists with major improvements as needed.